 San Jose IBM PC Club - Web Hosting FAQ's

-Web Hosting uses Secure File Transfer Protocol (SFTP) which is a language that enables computers to speak securely to one another, and it is used to make files and folders available for transfer over the Internet.
+Web Hosting uses File Transfer Protocol (FTP) which is a language that enables computers to speak to one another, and it is used to make files and folders available for transfer over the Internet.
 When you are assigned your SJPC userid and password, you will have the necessary permission to login and put files on your assigned SJPC Web site, and initially you Web site will only contain a home page, index.htm.
 You can work with files and folders at your Web site much like you work with them on your own computer, and you can view, download, upload, rename, and delete files and folders.
-Since your SJPC Web site requires a userid and password to access it, you will need to include that information in the SFTP command or you will be prompted for the information.
+Since your SJPC Web site requires a userid and password to access it, you will need to include that information in the FTP command or you will be prompted for the information.
 Web pages use HyperText Markup Language (HTML) for linking to other pages and linking within pages.
 Also, HTML provides a common markup language for all Web pages, and this enables all browsers to display Web pages.

 The following FAQ's may be helpful when you are working with your SJPC Web site.